chirpstack/chirpstack-docs/src/chirpstack-gateway-relay/protocol.md

 in the Relay architecture.
 Unless otherwise specified, this context must be known at both the Relay Gateway and Border Gateway.

-### Relay Gateway ID length

-Indicates the number of Gateway ID bytes that are included in the Relay Gateway ID field.
-Default `1`.
-The Relay Gateway might use the full 8 byte Gateway ID and uses the N least significant bytes, or it might make the Relay Gateway ID configurable.

 ### Data-rate table

 A data-rate table, which maps the data-rate parameters to an integer value (and back).
-There is no requirement that this follows the data-rates as specified in RP002.
+There is no requirement that this follows the data-rate indices as specified in RP002.

 ### Uplink channel index table

 An uplink channel table, which maps an uplink channel to an integer value (and back).
-There is no requirement that this follows the channels as specified in RP002.
+There is no requirement that this follows the channel indices as specified in RP002.

 ### Uplink table